-"Nonsense, Charles," exclaimed Mr. Peerless; "you were sad at the memories of the past, moodily thinking of your loneliness and Emily's virtues, and, as is quite natural, you fancied you saw he before you.
-Quite a phenomenon, Charles, natural as life, depos upon it.
-I've read of such cases before this, - they were also attributed to imagination or spectral illusion.
-I know you to
+"Nonsense, Charles," exclaimed Mr. Peerless; "you were sad at the memories of the past, moodily thinking of your loneliness and

-Mr. Peerless emphasized the pronoun and the verb, and slapped his son-in-law on the shoulder, finishing with a loud, full blast of
+Emily's virtues, and, as is quite natural, you fancied you saw her before you.
+Quite a phenomenon, Charles, natural as life, depend upon it.
+I've read of such cases before this, - they were always attributed to imagination or spectral illusion.
+I know you are deceived."

-Mr. Humphrey looked calmly and fixedly into his senior's tru
+Mr. Peerless emphasized the pronoun and the verb, and slapped his son-in-law on the shoulder, finishing with a loud, full blast of conceited laughter.

-"You have known me for the better part of a score of years; & you ever know me over-credulous, or disposed to be superstitious!"
+Mr. Humphrey looked calmly and fixedly into his senior's eyes, and replied, -

-"No, on my bonor, Charles, I never did."
+"You have known me for the better part of a score of years; did you ever know me over-credulous, or disposed to be superstitious?"

-" Well then, before you decide this matter so hastily, and vain endeavor to laugh me out of my convictions, listen.
-I have careful read my Bible, and find it full of evidences in support of angiand demoniac visitations.
-I have also read of late some ponderse tomes which carry the mind away into the far-off past, and less it back again to the present time, and I find in them a long claim, evidences in favor of ghosts and ghostly or spirit manifestations have, to crown all, seen with my own eyes, your daughter, my via smiling upon me, and waving her hand to me, and I was as will awake then as I am now.
-I have also, while writing a note to me been forced, without my consent, or knowledge, or desire, to wa the words addressed to you in that epistle, ' Dear father, proy and and be serious," and you will observe that the signature to be
+"No, on my honor, Charles, I never did."

-"'Pon my honor, Charles, you are most serious, but I am w you are deluded; let me entreat you to weigh well the matter belo leading yourself to a fanatical faith, which will inevitably bring to Be advised: you cannot conceive how horrible your review sounds to me, therefore think what the world outside will say."
+"Well then, before you decide this matter so hastily, and vainly endeavor to laugh me out of my convictions, listen.
+I have carefully read my Bible, and find it full of evidences in support of angelic and demoniac visitations.
+I have also read of late some ponderous tomes which carry the mind away into the far-off past, and bring it back again to the present time, and I find in them a long chain of evidences in favor of ghosts and ghostly or spirit manifestations.
+I have, to crown all, seen with my own eyes, your daughter, my wife, smiling upon me, and waving her hand to me, and I was as wideawake then as I am now.
+I have also, while writing a note to you, been forced, without my consent, or knowledge, or desire, to write the words addressed to you in that epistle, 'Dear father, pray come, and be serious,' and you will observe that the signature to that message is very like your child's autograph.

-"Mr. Peerless," said Mr. Humphrey, "let us think what \$ world inside will say.
-If we are such cowards as to fear the tri because our friends and acquaintances feel disposed to ridicule # desert us, we shall obtain our desserts in a tortured conscience"
+"'Pon my honor, Charles, you are most serious, but I am sure you are deluded; let me entreat you to weigh well the matter before lending yourself to a fanatical faith, which will inevitably bring you into bad note, and cause you the loss of some of your best friends.
+Be advised; you cannot conceive how horrible your revelation sounds to me, therefore think what the world outside will say."

-"There is something in that, but I am sure you will have a we life of it, if you are foolish enough to let it get on Change, # you believe in ghosts and all that sort of silly trash."
+"Mr. Peerless," said Mr. Humphrey, "let us think what the world inside will say.
+If we are such cowards as to fear the truth, because our friends and acquaintances feel disposed to ridicule and desert us, we shall obtain our desserts in a tortured conscience."

-"That is of little consequence to me, Mr. Peerless; you ket
+"There is something in that, but I am sure you will have a weary life of it, if you are foolish enough to let it get on Change, that you believe in ghosts and all that sort of silly trash."

-never cared a great deal for mere popular praise.
-I was always happiest in my own home, in the midst of my 'housebold deitles.'
-If I find it in the way of duty to mix more with the outward world for the promulgation of a glorious and eternal truth, believe me, I shall feel no remove at being laughed at, and pronounced a believer in 'ghosts and all that sort of silly trash.'"
+"That is of little consequence to me, Mr. Peerless; you know I never cared a great deal for mere popular praise.
+I was always happiest in my own home, in the midst of my 'household deities.'
+If I find it in the way of duty to mix more with the outward world for the promulgation of a glorious and eternal truth, believe me, I shall feel no remorse at being laughed at, and pronounced a believer in 'ghosts and all that sort of silly trash.'"

-"Well, Charles, as you will; you have my hearty well-wishes and assurance that I'know you to be an intelligent, honest, sane sort of an individual; but what will that avail you when the publish accounts of your extrawagant conjections as proofs of your dishonesty and insanity?
+"Well, Charles, as you will; you have my hearty well-wishes and assurance that I know you to be an intelligent, honest, sane sort of an individual; but what will that avail you when the public publish accounts of your extravagant convictions as proofs of your dishonesty and insanity?"